folias/stat545a-2013-hw06_lee-woo/README.md

 - [`barchart_2012_AggregateUnempRate.png`](https://github.com/folias/stat545a-2013-hw06_lee-woo/blob/master/barchart_2012_AggregateUnempRate.png)

   This is a descriptive plot for the dataset.
 This shows unemployment rate in 2012 for OECD countries.
-  The two highest unemployment rates are from Greece and Spain, reflecting the fact that they have been suffering from financial crisis recently.
+  The two highest unemployment rates are those of Greece and Spain, reflecting the fact that they have been suffering from financial crisis recently.

-  Ireland, Portugal and Slovakia also show high unemployment rates.
+  Also, Ireland, Portugal and Slovakia show high unemployment rates.
 Especially for Ireland, it will be shown that the unemployment rate of Ireland increased dramatically after Subprime crisis in Step 2.

-  In Economics, short-term unemployment is sometimes not considered as an issue since it can be interpreted as a job-seeking period until one finds a job.
+  Note that short-term unemployment is sometimes not considered as an issue since it can be interpreted as a job-seeking period until one finds a job.
   On the other hand, high long-term unemployment rate is a serious problem for a country.
-  In this perspective, Mexico is better than Japan in terms of unemployment issue even though unemployment rate for Mexico is a little larger than that of Japan.
+  In this perspective, Mexico is better than Japan when it comes to unemployment problem even though unemployment rate for Mexico is a little larger than that of Japan.

 - [`barchart_2012_AgewiseUnempRate.png`](https://github.com/folias/stat545a-2013-hw06_lee-woo/blob/master/barchart_2012_AgewiseUnempRate.png)